 2. Random blood sugar test

-As the name implies, a random blood glucose test through a patient's blood sample will be taken at a random time, not related to the patient's meals.
+As the name implies, a random blood glucose test is a test taken at a random time through a patient’s blood sample, this is unrelated to the patient’s meals.

-In the case of random blood sugar equal to or higher than 200 mg / dL (11.1 mmol / L), you have diabetes.
+A random blood sugar equal to or higher than 200 mg / dL (11.1 mmol/L) indicates the patient has diabetes.

 3. Fasting glucose plasma test

-How long does fasting diabetes test?
-For a fasting blood glucose test, the amount of blood glucose should be measured when the patient is fasting for at least 8 hours.
+How much fasting does a diabetes test require?
+For a fasting blood glucose test, blood glucose should be measured when the patient has fasted for at least 8 hours.

-Therefore, before testing, patients are often told ahead of time what matters to consider.
-Accordingly, the ideal time to conduct the test is early in the morning, when the patient has not eaten, because at this time, for normal people, blood glucose levels will decrease when the body is not supplied with external energy.
+Before testing, patients should know ahead of time what matters to consider.
+The ideal time to conduct the test is early in the morning, before the patient has eaten, because at this time, for healthy people, blood glucose levels will decrease when the body does not receive enough external energy.

-If the resulting glucose concentration increases at this time, it also means that the glucose metabolism disorder is going on in the patient's body.
+If the resulting glucose concentration increases at this time, it also means that there is a glucose metabolism disorder occurring in the patient’s body.